pioj/ImageLevel/README.md

 ### Planned features

 - 9-Slice like rules, to have nice borders according to your tilemap.
+- More options for the palette ScriptableObject asset.
 - Combine Statics into a single GameObject *(WIP, be patient, please)*.